psf/requests/docs/user/advanced.rst

 Request and Response Objects
 ----------------------------

-Whenever a call is made to ``requests.get()`` and friends you are doing two major things.
+Whenever a call is made to ``requests.get()`` and friends, you are doing two major things.
 First, you are constructing a ``Request`` object which will be sent off to a server to request or query some resource.
-Second, a ``Response`` object is generated once ``requests`` gets a response back from the server.
+Second, a ``Response`` object is generated once Requests gets a response back from the server.
-The Response object contains all of the information returned by the server and also contains the ``Request`` object you created originally.
+The ``Response`` object contains all of the information returned by the server and also contains the ``Request`` object you created originally.
 Here is a simple request to get some very important information from Wikipedia's servers::